Difference Between Ear Drops and Eye Drops

 Ear Drops vs Eye Drops

-The difference between ear drops and eye drops is that ear drops in used in case of ear infections, while eye drops are used to treat eye infections and diseases.
+The difference between ear drops and eye drops is that ear drops are used for ear infections, while eye drops are used to treat eye infections and diseases.
 Ear drops can be applied to the outer ear or can be instilled in the middle ear but not in the inner ear.
 The eye drop is instilled in the eye pocket, which is created just under the eyelid.

 Ear drops are a solution that is used in the treatment of ear infections or hearing problems.
 It is also used in cases to remove ear wax or in the cleaning of the ear.